Banaanae/nbnbbs-offline/README.md

 - Map maker and teams structure slightly updated from Royale Brawl
 - Android asset manager by libgud
 - Offline friendly battles from SMP
+- Some offsets, draft map limit from Banaanae